No. 12 OSU ousts No. 2 Baylor in Big 12 Tournament semis

 NASHVILLE, Tenn.
 (AP) — Reserve JD Notae scored a season-high 27 points, and Arkansas overcame a 10-point deficit to beat Missouri and advance to the Southeastern Conference Tournament semifinals.

 The second-seeded Razorbacks (22-5) won their 12th straight SEC game.
-They will play either LSU or Ole Miss in the semifinals Saturday, their fourth such berth since 2015.
+They will play LSU in the semifinals Saturday.

 Justin Smith scored 16 points before fouling out for Arkansas, and Davonte Davis added 11.